When a 1943 5-cent is struck on a steel cent planchet

 Stack’s Bowers Galleries’ auctions associated with the Baltimore Expo, held at the Baltimore Convention Center June 26 to 29, carried many of the rarities normally associated with a major auction.
 It also had a few spectacular error coins.

-Here is one of three that caught my eye:
+Here is one of three that we're profiling in this week's Market Analysis:

 1943 Lincoln cents struck on copper planchets are legendary rarities in American numismatics, and 1944 Lincoln cents struck on zinc-plated steel planchets are also very valuable.
 Branching out to other off-metal errors of the World War II era provides affordable alternatives.